 An apprenticeship allows you to work in a real profession while also studying for a formal certification – often one day per week at a college or training centre.
 Upon completion, you may get an NVQ, HNC, or HND.
 Higher apprenticeships can lead to a foundation degree or a full honours degree.

-What you’ll study is determined by the role you’re preparing for.
+The role you’re preparing for determines what you’ll study.
 Apprentices in every job follow a pre-approved study programme, resulting in a nationally recognised qualification at the end of your apprenticeship.